To Book an Appointment

 Exploratory Laparotomy is diagnostic surgery to determine the source of bleeding.

-Inguinal Hernia Surgery is to repair an inguinal hernia using laparoscopic techniques.
+Inguinal Hernia Surgery is to repair hernia using laparoscopic techniques.

 Alternate Name of Abdominal Surgery